How Are Neobanks Regulated?

 While early stage fintechs generally lack the resources of a traditional bank to staff and operate internal compliance systems, it can scale and establish a compliance culture in attenuated forms.
 Significantly, an early state fintech with only 5 full time employees likely does not need a dedicated compliance team of multiple employees right at the outset.
 Instead, it can scale its program and team as it conducts more transactions and has a changing risk profile.

-For support, you can work with a BaaS provider like Treasury Prime, who can support you and provide a took kit to help build out a top notch compliance program, in conjunction with third-party compliance experts such as Unit21 and Alloy to provide specialized solutions.
+For support, you can work with a BaaS provider like Treasury Prime, who can support you and provide a tool kit to help build out a top notch compliance program, in conjunction with third-party compliance experts.

 At the heart of an effective compliance culture for both fintechs and banks is understanding specific risk that products, use cases, customers and geographies pose.
 While the term risk is often weaponized, risk is not always a bad thing.
 The very nature of the financial services ecosystem poses certain inherent risks; nothing is ever risk-free.
 The key to managing risk is to mitigate it through effective controls and to better understand it.
 A neobank that fully comprehends the complexities and behaviors of its risk profile is only setting itself up for success and only makes working with its banking partners that much easier.